science

 The trillions of microorganisms that call our bodies home are commonly referred to as the “microbiome.”
 The microorganisms that live in our digestive systems are known as the “gut microbiome.”

 There are around two dozen common types of bacteria considered probiotics, mostly in the Lactobacillus or Bifidobacterium families.
-These are the the key types of beneficial bacteria to look out for when adding probiotics to your diet or supplement regimen, because they can support your digestive health, as well as other aspects of wellbeing.
+These are the key types of beneficial bacteria to look out for when adding probiotics to your diet or supplement regimen, because they can support your digestive health, as well as other aspects of wellbeing.

 Trust your gut (health) and enhance immunity